isabella232/experience-manager-headless-adaptive-forms.en/help/guide-1/overview.md

 # Headless Adaptive Forms Overview

 Adobe Experience Manager Headless Adaptive Forms is an API-first form builder platform for developers and business users.
-You can use Headless Adaptive Forms to build and natively render a form in any website, an application or email.
-You can also use Headless Adaptive Forms to build custom data capture experiences for voice based or non-visual inteactions.
-Headless adaptive forms provide:
+You can use Headless Adaptive Forms to build and natively render a form in any website, an application, or email.
+You can also use Headless Adaptive Forms to build custom data capture experiences for voice based or non-visual interactions.
+Headless Adaptive Forms provide the flexibility to render the forms for any channel in an optimal way.
+For example, a React app, any  SPA (Single Page Application), or a native mobile app.
+This helps improve the enrollment experience for customers  leading to better conversion.
+Headless adaptive forms includes:

+* Multi-channel forms with a single source of truth to easily manage and update forms.
-* A channel agnostic JSON representation of forms for easy consumption in any application.
+* Channel agnostic JSON representation of forms for easy consumption in any application.
+* RESTful APIs to list, fetch, validate, submit, track submission status of headless forms.
-* Web SDK to natively render a headless adaptive form in a website.
+* Web SDK to natively render a headless adaptive form in a website or web application.
-* Rule engine to build dynamic forms and validations.
+* Rule grammer to build dynamic forms and validations.
-* Submission services to submit a form to any endpoint.
-* Direct Submission of data to endpoint or storage system of your choice without saving data in any intermiediate data system.
+* Visual Studio Code extension to help create a valid JSON representation.

 ![Build and natively render a form in any website, an application, or non-visual inteactions](/help/assets/headless-forms-for-any-device.jpg)

 Headless Adaptive Forms are for everyone.
 However, at the beta stage, we expect developers and designers familiar with modern JavaScript frameworks to use the Headless Adaptive Forms.
 Developers can leverage their existing expertise in frontend languages like React to build beautiful enterprise class form experiences.

-## Why Adobe Experience Manager Headless Adaptive Forms?
+## Why use Adobe Experience Manager Headless Adaptive Forms?

-Our headless forms are based on an open-specification (JSON representation of form and Rules grammer) developed by Adobe and provide native SDKs to manage form state, validate form content, and connect a form to a UI framework of your choice, providing you freedom to concentrate on bulding great user experiences while leaving complex backend tasks on Adobe.
+Our headless forms are based on an open-specification (JSON representation of form and Rules grammar) developed by Adobe and provide native SDKs to manage form state, validate form content, and connect a form to a UI framework of your choice, providing you freedom to concentrate on building great user experiences while leaving complex backend tasks on Adobe.
 You have freedom to develop your own components to render a form using any UI framework or programming language or use OOTB react components to render a form.
 Along with the specification, Headless Adaptive Forms would add the following user-friendly backend tools and services for complex tasks as beta progresses:

+* Visual editor to easily develop a Headless Adaptive Forms.
 * Workflow engine to automate complex tasks.
-* Visual editor to easily develop a Headless Adaptive Forms.
 * Support to generate Document of Record automatically and on-demand.
 * HTTP APIs to invoke a business logic.
 * Forms Data Model to receive or send data to disparate data sources.